8 Gear Tips: Cold Weather Fishing Clothing

 All fishing gloves are not created equal.
 Finding the best cold weather fishing gloves can be challenging, but are a must to keep your extremities from getting cold.
 Utilizing a two pronged approach to protect your hands during cold weather fishing is something we highly recommend.

 Anglers can easily lose a large amount of heat through their feet, so choosing the proper boot for winter fishing is crucial.
-The XTRATUF Rubber Deck Boots features a slip-resistant outsole and the extra height provides just the right amount of coverage to protect you against the elements.
-This functional all weather boot is the perfect choice for a day of ice fishing or a cold weather fishing trip.
+The new AFTCO Ankle Deck Boot is the choice when comfort and durability is needed.
+A heightened level of comfort is provided by a neoprene inner liner that is eco-friendly, quick drying, and fully flexible.
+Paired with a custom compression-molded anti-microbial insole that offers the proper amount of cushion and rebound.
 Pairing a good set of boots with a quality sock like the Smartwool Men's PhD can make all the difference between leaving you with cold feet or keeping your extremities nice and toasty.

 6. Winter Fishing Headwear

 Keeping your head and neck area warm and protected from the cold weather is a must during a winter fishing trip.
-While there are numerous styles of cold weather hats available, something that covers your ears along with your head like the Half Dome beanie is ideal.
+While there are numerous styles of cold weather hats available, something that covers your ears along with your head like the Summit Beanie is ideal.

 7. Hand & Feet Warmers

 Another helpful item that anglers should carry with them on a cold weather fishing trip are hand warmers.
 It's always a good idea to grab some disposal HotHands® to provide extra warmth in key areas.
 For a longer lasting and more sustainable option, ThermaCELL offers rechargeable options.

 8. Other Cold Weather Gear Tips